-Did you change your perspective about Ulleungdo island after living here?
+Did you change your perspective about Ulleungdo Island after living here?

 Yes, I have definitely become more at home here and realized that although we don’t have shopping malls, there is still lots to buy, eat, and see on the island.

 What are your advice and tips for moving/ living on Ulleungdo island?

-You will be some of the only foreigners on the island, and things happen really slowly out here, which could be frustrating if you are a ‘get things done’ kind of person.
+You will be some of the only foreigners on the island, and things happen really slowly out here, which could be frustrating if you are a “get things done” kind of person.

-Prepare your favorite cosmetics and toiletry items beforehand, because you will need to order all of that online and the Korean system is a bit complex.
+Prepare your favorite cosmetics and toiletry items beforehand because you will need to order all of that online, and the Korean system is a bit complex.

 Prepare yourself for a tiny apartment, and make sure you are ready to spend long spaces of time on the island, as the ferry can be canceled for days in a row.

-Would you recommend others to live on Ulleungdo island?
+Would you recommend others to live on Ulleungdo Island?

 I would recommend that you live in Korea for at least a year before considering moving out here, as it is important to have some knowledge of the Korean language and culture.

 What have you learned from living abroad?

-I have also learned to both pushes myself to be more outgoing and to be okay with my own company as the situation dictates.
+I have also learned to push myself to be more outgoing and be okay with my own company as the situation dictates.

-Korea has a culture of popping things on you at the last moment, which is super frustrating but ultimately a great life lesson in tolerance and adaptability.
+Korea has a culture of popping things on you at the last moment, which is super frustrating but, ultimately, a great life lesson in tolerance and adaptability.

 More about living in South Korea

 Some of the most beautiful places are the hardest to get to, and I think that is especially true of our little paradise here.

-After completing her Masters in Drama Therapy, she and her husband decided that some adventures were needed.
+After completing her Master in Drama Therapy, she and her husband decided that some adventures were needed.
 They packed up and moved to Korea to be English teachers in 2017.